Windows 7 vs. Windows 10: 5 Reasons Your Old Love Is Still Going Strong

 Precise figures are impossible to find.
 However, StatCounter said Windows 10 had overtaken Windows 7’s market share back in February 2018.
 Contrarily, the latest data from analytics company Net Applications (August 2018) put Windows 7 on 40.3% and Windows 10 on 37.8%.

 But even away from the business world, lots of home users refuse to upgrade—despite mainstream support ending in January 2015.
+Before continuing, make sure you know how to check your Windows version if you’re not sure.

 Why Is Windows 7 Still So Popular?